benjamin-heasly/geffenlab-synthesis/README.md

 ## Published versions

 The published images are located in the GitHub Container Registry as [geffenlab-synthesis](https://github.com/benjamin-heasly/geffenlab-synthesis/pkgs/container/geffenlab-synthesis).
-You can find the latest public version at this page.
+You can find the latest published version at this page.

 You can access published images using their full names.
 For version `v0.0.4` the full name would be `ghcr.io/benjamin-heasly/geffenlab-synthesis:v0.0.4`.
 You can use this name in [Nexflow pipeline configuration](https://github.com/benjamin-heasly/geffenlab-ephys-pipeline/blob/master/pipeline/main.nf#L128) and with Docker commands like: